T-U-R-A/tura-coding-book/Concepts.typ

 Time Complexity is simply a measure of how much longer it takes a program to run as the input size grows larger.
 We represent by using something called Big-O Notation.
 For instance, say we have a program that is $O(n)$, this means that the function is linear, i.e. if you double the input size, the program will take twice as long.
 A program with time complexity $O(n^2)$ will take 4 times as long for twice the input size.

 Whenever you are solving a question, always calculate the time complexity of your algorithm.
-When you plug in the maximum input sizes into your time complexity, the amount of time it should take should be less than $10^10$ because that's usually how many operations occur in one second.
+When you plug in the maximum input sizes into your time complexity, the amount of time it should take should be less than $10^8$ because that's usually how many operations occur in one second.
-/*Whenever we're trying to solve a question, we need to come up with an approach that is efficient enough to solve the question within a reasonable amount of time.
-This can be measured using Big-O notation.

-Let's say we have some code that accepts $n$ numbers of numbers from the user and stores them in an array.
-The amount of time this code will take can be represent as some function $f(n) = m dot n+c$.
-The exact values of $m$ and $c$ depend on what the compiler does, how long it takes c++ to accepts and store.
-The main idea however is that it's a linear function.
-The simpler way to state this is to say that this code has a time complexity of $O(n)$.

-The formal definition of Big-O is:

-$
-f(n) = O(g(n)) "if:"
-\
-lim_(n -> infinity) f(n)/g(n) <= A  " For some contant" A
-$

-In simple English, this means that $f(n)$ and $g(n)$ grow at the same rate.
-Big-O notion is very important to note because it tells us how quickly the time it takes for our program to run grows as our input size grows.
-Generally you know your algorithm should run in under a second is if $O(f(n)) < 10^10$ where $O(f(n))$ is the time complexity of your function and you plug in the max value of $n$.
-For example, if you have a code which runs in $O(n)$, it will pass a program if the max value of $n$ is less than $10^10$.
-If your algorithm is $O(n^2)$, then the max value of $n$ has to be less than $10^5$.*/

 == Pointers
 Unlike in other higher level programs languages which you may be familiar with, `c++` allows you to have full control over how to allocate memory.
 This is achieved by using `pointers`.